microsoft/Phi-3CookBook/md/03.Inference/AIPC_Inference.md

 - DX12-Based: DirectML is built on top of DirectX 12 (DX12), which provides a wide range of hardware support across GPUs, including both NVIDIA and AMD.
 - Wider Support: Since it leverages DX12, DirectML can work with any GPU that supports DX12, even integrated GPUs.
 - Image Processing: DirectML processes images and other data using neural networks, making it suitable for tasks like image recognition, object detection, and more.
-- Ease of Setup: Setting up DirectML is straightforward, and it doesn’t require specific SDKs or libraries from GPU manufacturers.
+- Ease of Setup: Setting up DirectML is straightforward, and it doesn't require specific SDKs or libraries from GPU manufacturers.
 - Performance: In some cases, DirectML performs well and can be faster than CUDA, especially for certain workloads.
 - Limitations: However, there are instances where DirectML may be slower, particularly for float16 large batch sizes.

-**CUDA** is NVIDIA’s parallel computing platform and programming model.
+**CUDA** is NVIDIA's parallel computing platform and programming model.
 It allows developers to harness the power of NVIDIA GPUs for general-purpose computing, including machine learning and scientific simulations.
 - NVIDIA-Specific: CUDA is tightly integrated with NVIDIA GPUs and is specifically designed for them.
 - Highly Optimized: It provides excellent performance for GPU-accelerated tasks, especially when using NVIDIA GPUs.
 - Widely Used: Many machine learning frameworks and libraries (such as TensorFlow and PyTorch) have CUDA support.
 - Customization: Developers can fine-tune CUDA settings for specific tasks, which can lead to optimal performance.
-- Limitations: However, CUDA’s dependency on NVIDIA hardware can be limiting if you want broader compatibility across different GPUs.
+- Limitations: However, CUDA's dependency on NVIDIA hardware can be limiting if you want broader compatibility across different GPUs.

 ### Choosing Between DirectML and CUDA:
 The choice between DirectML and CUDA depends on your specific use case, hardware availability, and preferences.
-If you’re looking for broader compatibility and ease of setup, DirectML might be a good choice.
+If you're looking for broader compatibility and ease of setup, DirectML might be a good choice.
 However, if you have NVIDIA GPUs and need highly optimized performance, CUDA remains a strong contender.
 In summary, both DirectML and CUDA have their strengths and weaknesses, so consider your requirements and available hardware when making a decision

 ### **Generative AI with ONNX Runtime**